dannynelson/guitar-quest/README.md

 TODO:

-- total points for level do not update until page refreshed...
+- create way for people to buy lessons with credits (and schedule the lesson?)
 - update notifications
+- handle permissions and restricting pages
+- stup email confirmation, and email notifications for piece comments/grades and new quests, lesson payment confirmation, and email unsubscribe page
 - update notification text
 - make sure username and password are secure
+- don't include history in default response
+- site still logs out pretty frequently (it should almost never log out?)
+- quest credits should be based on level
+- add a banner image and copy to landing page
+- clean up account page
+- follow all deployment and security todos below

+- restyle the account page to include more info (credits, level, photo?)
+- require monthly payment beyond level 2?
+- mobile view doesnt work
 - title does not populate for a couple seconds on piece page
 - handle creating account if user already exists
-- mobile view doesnt work
-- quest credits should be based on level
-- site still logs out pretty frequently (it should almost never log out?)
-- comment references userId, and loads all users to display info
-- confirm email flow
-- don't include history in default response
+- total points for level do not update until page refreshed...
 - add facebook login as another option x account page - change password/email, update mailing preferences, etc? - look at a few other sites for inspiration here x store teacher / student name (and photo?) within profile for easier identification when communicating.
 Add to comments